Human Harmonization

 Spontaneous right action emerges from that place.
 Sacredness of all life and unity of."

-Both Daniel and Nate agree they find nature and being in that environment, where they find the sacredness of life.
+Both Daniel and Nate agree they find sacredness of life in nature and being in the natural environment.
 The sublime experience needs to be put across to people.
 Nate wonders how this gets communicated to people.
-Daniel says he has decided to be more involved in attitude of hope, love and assertion, rather than catastrophism against all the issues.
+City people might not have such an intense appreciation.
+Daniel says he has decided to be more involved in attitude of hope, love and assertion, rather than catastrophism against all the issues. (a great turn around from his ideas as a teenager, when he felt quite desperate, which he explains in the video.)

-These issues are discussed in Carey Butler's 'Puberty of the Human Mind'.
+These issues are discussed in Carey G Butler's 'Puberty of the Human Mind'.
+He also works with holons and holarchies as interconnectivities expressed through groundbreaking mathematics: Agency, Communion, Transcendence, Dissolution, Interiority, Exteriority.
+[Link?]

 Illustration promoting the Royal Society.